Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 What is the CGT Six-Year Rule?

-The capital gains tax property six-year rule allows you to use your property investment as if it was your principal place of residence for up to six years whilst you rent it out.
+The six-year capital gains tax property rule allows you to use your property investment as if it were your principal residence in Australia for up to six years whilst you rent it out.

-This means that you would be able to sell the property within the six-year period and be exempt from paying capital gains tax just as you would if you sold the house considered your main residence.
+This means that you could sell the property within six years and be eligible for a capital gains tax exemption, just as you would if you sold the house, which is considered your main residence or PPOR.

 The six-year absence rule exists because there are many reasons why you may not be living in your property for some time.
-The Australian Tax Office recognises that there are various unique circumstances beyond the control of the property owner.
+The Australian Tax Office recognises that there are various unique circumstances beyond the property owner’s control.

 The capital gains tax property six-year absence rule will also appeal to homeowners wanting to make some additional money for the period that they are not able to reside in their home — all without prompting the need to pay CGT upon its eventual sale.